Cheng0315/Cheng0315.github.io/_posts/2018-11-29-why_did_you_decide_to_learn_software_development.markdown

 ---

-Growing up in a musical family, I exposed me to many kinds of music.
+Growing up in a musical family, I was exposed to many kinds of music.
 As I grew older, I decided to pursue a career in music education as it was something that fit me.

 I entered University of California, Santa Cruz in 2013 and worked my way toward my goal.
 As I got to the end of my third year, I was introduced to programming when I enrolled in a programming class called "Introduction to Programming in JAVA".
 I fell in love with the class, and started doing research about programming.
 After two weeks of research, I came to the conclusion that software engineering is what I want to do as a career.
 I went to talk with my academic adviser to see if I can change my major, but unfortunately I wasn't able to as I was already on my third year and had already dedclared my major.
 I was devastated.